 Your resume needs to be short, yet you mustn’t leave out any important details.
 The rule of thumb is that an ideal resume should not be longer than one page.
 This may sound too short, but trust us, most recruiters have no interest of reading your entire autobiography.

-Attention span of people living in the 21st century is very short and you need to take advantage of that.
+The attention span of people living in the 21st century is very short and you need to take advantage of that.
 If a resume is concise and effective, it’s bound to leave a strong impression on the recruiter.
-And they may then decide to ask you for more info about your personal life and career on the interview.
+And they may then decide to ask you for more info about your personal life and career in the interview.

 The things you need to focus on are your education, work experience, skills and certificates, spoken languages, and so on.
 Of course, if there’s still some room left once you’re done with the most important things, you can add some interesting trivia about yourself.
 We’re talking about your interests, hobbies, etc. Finally, you mustn’t forget to include your contact details so that the recruiter would have no problems getting in touch with you.